ReactiveX/rxjs-advent-2018/03/readme.md

   });
 ```

-Running our solution now will look like this where we transformed our numbers into characters based upon their character code"
+Running our solution now will look like this where we transformed our numbers into characters based upon their character code:
 ```bash
 $ ts-node 03/index.ts
 Next: +